 }

 Before I variously solve this issue, I want to make a short detour to SemiRegular and Regular types.
-This for one reason because the original definition of Regular from Alexander Stepanov and the definition as a concept in C++20 differs in one critical point: ordering.
+This is for one reason the original definition of Regular from Alexander Stepanov and the definition as a concept in C++20 differs in one critical point: ordering.

 SemiRegular and Regular Types